-If your definition of “a store like West Elm” is one with very comparable aesthetics and pricing, then Modshop is admittedly not your best bet.
+If your definition of “a store like West Elm” is one with very comparable aesthetics and pricing, then Modshop is admittedly not one of the best places to turn.

-Packed with everything from small home accent pieces to big-ticket furniture items, Amara carries a wide variety of homewares that rivals West Elm’s selections.
+Packed with everything from small home accent pieces to big-ticket furniture items, Amara offers a wide variety of homewares that rivals West Elm’s selections.

-Amara carries many of the biggest furniture brands, including some of the fashion brands that have moved into the houseware space like Calvin Klein, Ralph Lauren and UGG, among others.
+Amara carries many of the biggest furniture brands, including some of the fashion brands that have moved into the home goods space like Calvin Klein, Ralph Lauren and UGG, among others.